How to Make Collard Greens in a Slow Cooker

 Step 2: Cooking the Collard Greens

-Change the slow cooker setting to slow cook on high.
+Change the slow cooker setting to high.

 Adding Chicken Broth to Collard Greens

 Add the ham hocks and half of your collard greens.
 Season with the red pepper flakes, black pepper and salt.
-Add the chicken broth and water then cover and allow it to cook until your greens begin to shrink.
+Add the chicken broth and water then cover and allow them to cook until your greens begin to shrink.

 Cooking Collard Greens